superKalo/super-repo/README.md

 });
 ```

-Then **`[4]`**, define your data model and set custom attribute names for each response items.
-Why this is a good idea:
+Why **`[4]`** this is a good idea:

-- Throughout our codebase via WeatherRepository.getData() we access meaningful and semantic attributes like `.temperature` and `.windspeed` instead of `t` and `s`.
+- Throughout your codebase via `WeatherRepository.getData()` you access meaningful and semantic attributes like `.temperature` and `.windspeed` instead of `t` and `s`.
-- We expose only parameters we need and we simply don't include (hide) all others.
+- You expose only parameters you need and simply don't include the others.
-- If the response attributes names change (or we need to wire-up another API with different response structure), we only need to tweak it here - in only 1 place of our codebase.
+- If the response attributes names change (or you need to wire-up another API with different response structure), you only need to tweak it here - in only 1 place of your codebase.

+From here on, you can use the `.getData()` method to access your data.
+This method will first check if out data outdated (based on the `cacheLimit`).
+If our data is up to date - it will get it from the Local Storage.
+Otherwise - it will do a server request to get fresh data.

+    ```javascript
+    WeatherRepository.getData().then( data => {
+        // Do something awesome.
+        console.log(`It is ${data.temperature} degrees`);
+    });
+    ```

+The library does the following cool things:

+- [Performance] Gets data from the server (if it’s missing or outdated on our side) or otherwise - gets it from the cache.
+- [Performance] If `WeatherRepository.getData()` is called multiple times from different parts of our app, only 1 server request is triggered.
+- [Scalability] Applies the data model to our rough data (see **`[4]`** above).
+- [Scalability] You can store the data in the Local Storage or in the Browser (local) Storage (if you’re building a browser extension) or in a local variable (if won’t want to store data across browser sessions).
+See the options for the `storage` setting.
+- [Scalability] You can initiate an automatic data sync with `WeatherRepository.initSyncer()`.
+This will initiate a setInterval, which will countdown to the point when the data is out of date (based on the `cacheLimit` value) and will trigger a server request to get fresh data.
+Sweet.

+... and a few more.
+Read the documentation for advanced usage.

 ## Dependencies